J. Reid Maxwell: Band career

 As a teenager, he won the World Pipe Band Championships twice and the World Drum Corps Championships with the Dysart and Dundonald Pipe Band.

 He was leading drummer of the 78th Fraser Highlanders Pipe Band when it won the World Championships in 1987, becoming the first pipe band based outside Scotland to do so.

 In 1992, the Simon Fraser University Pipe Band (SFUPB) reckoned that their drumming could be improved and invited Maxwell to join.
-Subsequently, the SFUPB won the World Championships a total of six times.
+Subsequently, the SFUPB won the World Championships a total of seven times.

 Maxwell has been involved in teaching members of the Simon Fraser University Pipe Band, and in the system of feeder bands that make up the Robert Malcolm Memorial Pipe Band.
 Maxwell helped start the "Piping Hot Summer Drummer" instructional program in 1994 as a drumming-only school.
 It has now been running for more than twenty years as a summer camp for pipers, drummers and highland dancers of all ages and levels.

 In New Zealand, he has taught many drummers and judged competitions.

 In 2015 he received a BC Community Achievement Award.